This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• 8 oz.
-Shirataki noodles or cooked rice noodles (optional.
-See notes)
+• 8 oz. rice noodles or noodles of choice

 Instructions

-• Peas: Pinch the tip of each sugar snap pea and pull out the tough string that runs along its side.
+• Prep the sugar snap peas: Pinch the tip of each pea and pull off the tough string along the side.
 Rinse and set aside to drain.

 Notes